BrettBlox/adattivoChallenge/README.md

 # Brett Bloxom's Front End Challenge

-This application was part of the interview/application process for the Associate Contract Developer position at Adattivo in Boulder.
+This application was part of the interview/application process for the Associate Contract Developer position at Adattivo in Boulder, CO.
-Applicants are given the choice between either a front end focused application using React and Redux or a backend focused application.
+Applicants are given the choice between either a front end focused application using React and Redux or a backend focused application with Node or Ruby, both with similar functionality.

+The application is meant to be an employee management system and be able to:
+- List all employees
+- Add new employee
+- Update settings of employee
+- Deactivate an employee
+- Show employee details
+- Should also have to login first to the application to do any of the actions above
+- Data should be stored Redux state with default data in place for first run

 ### To view the deployed version of the site visit: